 Shae is around eighteen years old and stands slightly over five feet tall.
 Slim and pretty, she has small firm breasts, large dark eyes, and short dark hair.
 Her quick smile can turn shy, insolent, and wicked.

 A Game of Thrones

-Shae was serving as a camp follower with Lord Tywin Lannister's army, when Bronn brought her to Tyrion, who was looking for a female companion before the Battle.
-Tyrion slept with her both before and after the battle, took a liking to her.
+Shae is present as a camp follower in Lord Tywin Lannister's army in the riverlands.
+Bronn brings her to Tyrion Lannister, who is looking for a female companion before the battle on the Green Fork.
+Tyrion sleeps with Shae both before and after the battle, taking a liking to her.

 A Clash of Kings

 Upon arrival in King's Landing, Tyrion has Shae guarded by Chella and the Black Ears at the Broken Anvil near the Gate of the Gods.
 Despite Tyrion's efforts to keep Shae's presence a secret, Lord Varys is able to quickly find her through his network of spies.
 Tyrion cannot bring Shae to court in the Red Keep, so he sets her up in a manse near the Iron Gate.
 Shae is given servants, silks, and gemstones, and Tyrion has her guarded by ugly mercenaries, including a Braavosi daggerman, a eunuch strangler, and a pair of foul-smelling Ibbenese.